 Another way of evaluating the impact of the LPFA-associated construction projects on the Louisiana economy is to examine the increase or decrease in jobs in Louisiana with and without the financial transactions facilitated by LPFA.
-From 1980-84 the Louisiana economy created 16,800 jobs per year, including the impact of LPFA financial transactions.
-Without the LPFA financial transactions, the Louisiana economy would have created half of that, roughly 8,500 jobs per year.
-From 1985 to 1989 the Louisiana economy actually lost an average of 12,600 jobs per year, including the impact of LPFA financial transactions.
+From 1980-1984, the Louisiana economy created 16,800 jobs per year, including the impact of LPFA financial transactions.
+Without the LPFA financial transactions, the Louisiana economy would have created half of that, or roughly 8,500 jobs per year5.
+From 1985 to 1989, the Louisiana economy actually lost an average of 12,600 jobs per year including the impact of LPFA financial transactions.
 However, without the financial activities of LPFA during this time period, the Louisiana economy would have averaged a loss of over 28,000 jobs per year.
 LPFA was particularly important to the Louisiana economy during the oil patch collapse in the 1980s and the financial weakness of many of the other financial institutions within the state.

-From 1990 to 1994 the Louisiana economy created 36,700 jobs each year including the impact of LPFA through its financial transactions.
+From 1990 to 1994, the Louisiana economy created 36,700 jobs each year including the impact of LPFA through its financial transactions.
 The state would have generated an average of 7,500 fewer jobs annually had LPFA not facilitated the construction projects.
-During the time period of 1995 through 1998, the Louisiana economy created 35,400 jobs per year, including the LPFA impact on the state's economy.
-Again, without the LPFA financial transactions Louisiana would have created 4,000 fewer jobs per year.
+During the time period of 1995 through 1998, the Louisiana economy created 35,400 jobs per year including the LPFA impact on the state's economy.
+Again, without the LPFA financial transactions, Louisiana would have created 4,000 fewer jobs per year.

-From 1999 to 2003 the Louisiana economy created about 1,800 jobs per year, including the impact of LPFA through its financial transactions.
+From 1999-2003, the Louisiana economy created about 1,800 jobs per year including the impact of LPFA through its financial transactions.
 In this case, LPFA assisted in maintaining growth throughout the state: Louisiana would have experienced a loss of about 6,000 jobs per year if it had not been for financial intermediation by LPFA on behalf of businesses and governments in Louisiana.
-From 2004 to 2009 the Louisiana economy incurred up to a loss of almost 7,000 jobs per year with LPFA's activities and assistance; and, if the LPFA activities had not occurred, the state is projected to have diminished the state's economy by almost 14,000 jobs per year.
-In 2010 to 2013 the Louisiana economy initiated its recovery by adding back about 22,000 jobs per year with LPFA's activity in the Louisiana economy.
-It is estimated that, without LPFA's participation in the bond markets, the Louisiana economy would have only seen its employment increase by about 14,500 jobs per year.

-Figure 3 illustrates the comparative change in employment in Louisiana with and without the financial services provided by LPFA thereby illustrating the impact of the agency.
-During periods of economic growth, such as the 1990s, LPFA adds to the total.
-When the economy is reeling as in the 1980s, activities facilitated by the LPFA mute the effects of the downturn.
-And in the period of 1999 to 2003, when job growth was relatively weak even with LPFA, it is projected that, without LPFA activity in the market, the Louisiana economy would have suffered a loss of jobs as opposed to a small increase.
+Figure 3 illustrates the comparative change in employment in Louisiana with and without the services provided by LPFA thereby illustrating the impact of the agency.
+During periods of economic growth, such as in the 1990s, LPFA adds to the total.
+When the economy is reeling, as in the 1980s, activities facilitated by the LPFA mute the effects of the downturn.
+In the period of 1999 to 2003 when job growth was relatively weak even with LPFA, it is projected that without LPFA activity in the market, the Louisiana economy would have suffered a loss of jobs as opposed to a small increase.

-- 5. We start with 1980, since the LPFA was just getting its feet on the ground during the 1970s and the state was going through a major oil boom leading to over 50,000 net new jobs being created each and every year. - 6.
-In the analysis of the influence of LPFA, it is assumed that no other financial institution would have fulfilled the services provided by LPFA in its absence.
+5 In the analysis of the influence of LPFA, it is assumed that no other financial institution would have fulfilled the services provided by LPFA in its absence.